Rev-G/containerimage/docfx/docfx_container.md

 ## Build

+### This builds a nice massive container

+`docker build -f docfx_new.containerfile -t gpalmerjr/docfx:mytest .`

+### This one builds a more slim version but its x86 only

-`docker build -f dockerfile.docfx -t gpalmerjr/docfx:latest .`
+`docker build -f docfx_fedora.containerfile -t gpalmerjr/docfx:fedora .`

+## Testing it

+`docker run --name docfx-dev --rm -it gpalmerjr/docfx:mytest docfx --version`

 ## Run